zorchenhimer/hacker-quotes/README.md

 # TODO

 - Make the webpage look less terrible.
-- Write an API for the server.
+- Write some documentation for the API.
 - Write a twitter bot that uses the above API.

 # License